onlinerake.OnlineRakingSGD¶

 Returns:

-True if convergence is detected.
+True if convergence detected, False otherwise.

-property converged: bool
+property converged: bool¶

 Return True if the algorithm has detected convergence.

-property convergence_step: int | None
+property convergence_step: int | None¶

-Return the step number where convergence was detected, if any.
+Get step number where convergence was detected.

-detect_oscillation(threshold: float = 0.1) bool[source]
+detect_oscillation(threshold: float = 0.1) bool[source]¶

 Detect if loss is oscillating rather than converging.